Poikilos/integratoredu/README.md

 (for example there is not a user who can read but not edit commute history, but you can create one by creating a new group, putting a new username in the group, and changing that property of the permissions object in the code so that group has read permission for commute section [until groups.yml and permissions.yml are implemented, in which case do it there])

 ## Usage
+* The purpose of the care section is for billing parents/guardians for minors who come before school or stay after school.
+The billing feature is implemented for this section.
+* The purpose of the commute section is to track when students came late or leave early, for attendance purposes (front desk person should ensure that student signs in/out using a computer or tablet device, and students coming late or leaving early should only be allowed to enter/exit via the front desk person).
-* care is for parents to use when signing in/out students such as with your tablet computer managed by a care workers (only the workers should know the password)
+* care group (and user of same name) is for parents to use when signing in/out students such as with your tablet computer managed by a care workers (only the workers should know the password)
 	* care has the customtime permission, so that care workers can enter the time someone signed the minor in or out--parents should normally do this to avoid client issues where time is debated when they are billed.
 Parents can enter a custom time while logged into your tablet as care, so if that doesn't meet your security needs, remove the customtime permission from the care group (this will require worker to enter the office_pin in order to enter a custom time) by changing that property of the permissions object in app.js (or permissions.yml if that is implemented).
-* commute is for students (any student, commuter or not) to sign in/out at the front desk when they come to school late or leave early (they can know the password but this is not necessary if front desk worker makes sure that they are logged into the app and sign in/out using the commute form)
+* commute group (and user of same name) is for students (any student, commuter or not) to sign in/out at the front desk when they come to school late or leave early (they can know the password but this is not necessary if front desk worker makes sure that they are logged into the app and sign in/out using the commute form)
-* attendance manages and edits the commute history (password should only be known to attendance personnel)
+* attendance group (and user of same name) manages and edits the commute history (password should only be known to attendance personnel)
+	* this username can be used to enter old commute data (such as from paper sign in/out sheet where students signed) without the time/date override pin
-* accounting manages and edits the care history (very important--only accountant should have this password)
+* accounting group (and user of same name) manages and edits the care history (very important--only accountant should have this password)
 	* instructions for accounting person:
+		* this username can be used to enter old care data (such as from paper sign in/out sheet where parent/guardian signed in/out minors from before or after school care) without the time/date override pin
-		* before billing, resolve all problems in the "Reports" section:
+		* before billing, resolve issues in the "Reports" section:
+			* At the top right under "Report Settings," change the hourly rate for care, the time when before school charges end, and the time when after school charges begin.
 			* click each month, then deal with fields marked with red or orange buttons in the row that has the problem.
 			* add a FamilyID to each family, then click Autofill All.
 			* if the family has no charge, make the family ID a negative number (or any sequence of characters starting with a hyphen).